Flash Gordon

 Also, note the wheel pants on the "landing gear" (presumably wheels) shown at the bottom.
 (I decided not to model them as they would create asymmetric drag.)

 The bottom photo is a nice picture from the outside, showing some external detail.
 In particular, it shows the steering tubes just behind the nose.
+(And some more details I decided not to model such as the door and window.)

 side view of ship flying